-- Base salary; - Short-term incentives in the form of an annual cash bonus opportunity; and - Long-term incentives in the form of equity-based compensation (stock options, RSUs and PSUs).
+- Base salary; - Short-term incentives in the form of an annual cash bonus opportunity; and • - Long-term incentives in the form of equity-based compensation (stock options and RSUs).

 The relative mix of these components is generally weighted towards incentive rather than fixed compensation and towards long-term incentive compared to short-term incentive compensation.
-We believe this relative weighting towards long-term equity-based compensation ensures that the interests of our executives are aligned with those of our stockholders.
+We believe this relative weighting towards long-term equity-based compensation further aligns the interests of our executive officers with those of our stockholders.

 Base Salary Base salaries are set to be competitive within our industry and are important in attracting and retaining talented executives.
 Base salaries are fixed pay set with consideration for responsibilities, market data, employee knowledge, skills and experience, individual performance, and scope of responsibilities, among other factors.
 Annual Cash Bonus The annual cash incentive award plan is intended to motivate and reward our executives for the achievement of individual goals as well as the strategic goals of the Company.
-In 2020, our annual incentives were based on key strategic, research, development, regulatory, clinical, financial and operational corporate objectives.
+In 2021, our annual incentives were based on key strategic, research, development, regulatory, clinical, financial and operational corporate objectives.
 Long-Term Equity Incentives Long-term equity awards incentivize executives to deliver long-term stockholder value, while also providing a retention vehicle for our top executive talent.
-Equity awards are typically delivered as a combination of some or all of the following: • Stock options • RSUs • PSUs
+Equity awards in 2021 were delivered as a combination of the following: Stock options RSUs